ali8137/ecommerce-backend/README.md

 ## Features
 - User authentication and authorization
-- Product listing with search and filter options
+- Product listing with filter options
 - Shopping cart management
 - Order placement and checkout process
 - Admin panel for managing products and orders